Instructions for Cooking Morel Mushrooms

 I've heard arguments for and against each method.
 Use whatever technique you feel most comfortable with in terms of sanitation.
 The point is to remove all dirt and bugs without making them too wet.
 Soggy morels result in a heartbreak not cured by store-bought mushrooms.

-For the record I usually use the second method, rinse them off and pat dry.
+Thus I usually use the second method, rinse them off and pat dry.
 Since uncooked morels have a rubbery texture, I find that a quick rinse doesn't make them too soggy.

 You can cook morels the same as you would any mushroom (fry, sauté, grill, etc).
 Just please do cook them.
 Our digestive systems aren't equipped to handle raw mushrooms so eating raw morels may make you sick, and they just don't taste as good.